-4.1 Audit Partner Workload (cont.)
+4.1 Audit Partner Workload

+- Partners leading PIE audits only (cont.)

-As of 31 December 2020, the Firm has 41 licensed audit partners of which 34 of them are registered with the Audit Oversight Board ("AOB").
-The total number of PIEs that we have as of 31 December 2020 is 106.
-As at to-date, the Firm has endeavoured to have a maximum 6 PIEs for each audit partner.
-Each AOB registered audit partner of the Firm has consistently handled on average 4 PIEs and an average of 36 entities related to PIEs per calendar year over the last two years.
+As of 31 December 2021, the Firm has 43 licensed audit partners of which 39 of them are registered with the Audit Oversight Board ("AOB").
+The total number of PIEs that we have as of 31 December 2021 is 122.
+As of to date, the Firm has endeavoured to have a maximum 6 PIEs for each audit partner.
+Each AOB registered audit partner of the Firm has consistently handled on average 4 PIEs and an average of 34 entities related to PIEs per calendar year over the last three years.